Blog Submission Guidelines

 -

 All references must be in the form of hyperlinks in the body of the submission.
 Hyperlinks should be provided to all supporting materials and legal texts for the benefit of the readers.
 In case no hyperlink is available for any reference, use of endnotes is recommended.
-No speaking endnotes or footnotes are allowed.

 -